Getting a New Roof

 First, I want to state that this is my experience and your experience may and will very likely differ.

-Moving forward, we got an appointment on the books for both the roofer and the insurance company to look at the roof together.
-Sure enough, the adjuster stated that there is significant damage and wrote off the entire roof.
-This caught me and Mrs. Average off guard, but very pleased as we are going to save a ton of money.
+Moving forward, we have an appointment on the books for both the roofer and the insurance company to look at the roof together.
+Sure enough, the adjuster stated that there was significant damage and wrote off the entire roof.
+This caught Mrs. Average and myself off guard, but very pleased as we were going to save a ton of money.
 If you are not familiar with the costs of a new roof, the average house will run between $10K to $20K or more.

 Now came the fun and games and there seemed to be a ton of games.
 We were told that by the end of August, we would have our new roof project completed, in fact, we were told 3-4 weeks.
-The insurance check arrived and was counter-signed and processed, and we wait.
-We placed phone calls and we wait and wait some more.
+The insurance check arrived and was counter-signed and processed, and we waited.
+We placed phone calls and we waited and waited some more.

 Finally, we have a date in the first half of September.
-We were given a date for the supplies to arrive, which was a Monday, the day before the roof gets replaced.
-That Saturday, I look out the window and find a large truck with a crane on it.
+We were given a date for the supplies to arrive, which was a Monday, the day before the roof was replaced.
+That Saturday, I looked out the window and found a large truck with a crane on it.
 I go outside and they tell me that they are delivering the new roof supplies and where I want them.
 I said I have no clue, I guess at the top of the driveway.
-I questioned why the crane and they said that they were supposed to put the supplies on the roof, however, they can’t due to the steep incline in my yard.
-I figured to myself, not my problem, as if the roofer wanted the supplies on the roof, he should have sent someone out with instructions.
+I questioned the crane and they said that they were supposed to put the supplies on the roof, however, they couldn’t due to the steep incline in my yard.
+I figured to myself, Not my problem, if the roofer wanted the supplies on the roof, he should have sent someone out with instructions.

 Yeah, it is rather steep, just like many of the yards in Spotsylvania County, where the board of supervisors will allow a builder to put up a 21-home subdivision on a tiny parcel, so they can get more money.
 As a builder in Spotsylvania, you don’t even need to level anything, no need for a driveway, just drop stone, no need for a drainage system, just dig a ditch for the runoff.
 The board of supervisors doesn’t require many proffers either.